hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

     resource.TestCheckResourceAttr("aws_cloudwatch_dashboard.foobar", "dashboard_name", testAccAWSCloudWatchDashboardName(rInt)),
     ```

-1. The resources created by the test are destroyed.
+2. The resources created by the test are destroyed.
 This step happens
    automatically, and is the equivalent of calling `terraform destroy`.

-1. Assertions are made against the provider API to verify that the resources
+3. Assertions are made against the provider API to verify that the resources
    have indeed been removed.
 If these checks fail, the test fails and reports
    "dangling resources".
-The code to ensure that the `azurerm_public_ip` shown
+The code to ensure that the `aws_cloudwatch_dashboard` shown
-   above looks like this:
+   above has been destroyed looks like this:

     ```go
     func testAccCheckAWSCloudWatchDashboardDestroy(s *terraform.State) error {